-In his position as Homeland Security Grant Program Manager, Brandon Lapsley supports the coordination of projects among stakeholders, including public safety, emergency response, and City of Philadelphia agencies, as they move through Federal, State, and local grant processes.
+In his position as Finance and Administration Program Manager, Brandon Lapsley supports the coordination of projects among stakeholders, including public safety, emergency response, and City of Philadelphia agencies, as they move through Federal, State, and local grant processes.
 Brandon manages tracking for project deliverables, equipment and inventory, procurements, contracts, and amendments.

 Prior to joining OEM, Brandon worked as a Program Specialist with the US Agency for International Development, supporting US Government programs in transitioning communities.
 He also served as a Program Manager with the Community Action Agency of Delaware County, helping low-income Veterans overcome housing crises.
 Brandon holds a master’s in International Affairs from American University and a bachelor’s in Political Science from Penn State University.